fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 python preprocess_elect.py
 ```

-If training is taking to much, you can use just max_samples for training (but take into account that performance on test will drop):
+If training is taking too much, you can use the option `max_samples` when setting up the `WeightedSampler` for training on a subset of time series (but take into account that you probably won't converge to a proper solution and performance on test will drop):

 ```
-sampler = WeightedSampler(data_dir, args.dataset, replacement=True, max_samples=500)
+sampler = WeightedSampler(data_dir, args.dataset, replacement=True, max_samples=5000)
 ```
 3. Run main.py: `python main.py` (if you run from terminal instead of VS Code you may have to change the directories used in the code)
 4. Results will be saved in `DeepAR/experiments/base_model/`.
+5.

 ## Enhancing the Locality and Breaking the Memory Bottleneck of Transformer on Time Series Forecasting